 A Commitment to Excellence

-The mission of the UF Health Diabetes Institute is to improve the lives of people with diabetes through innovative clinical care, education, advocacy and research.
-Our dynamic team of providers includes board-certified pediatric endocrinologists, nurses, nurse practitioners, registered dietitians, certified diabetes educators, licensed clinical social workers, and medical assistants.
-We are working everyday to:
+The mission of the UF Diabetes Institute is to improve the lives of people with diabetes through innovative research, patient care, education, and advocacy.
+Our interdisciplinary team includes board-certified pediatric endocrinologists, nurses, nurse practitioners, registered dietitians, certified diabetes educators, licensed clinical social workers, and medical assistants.
+Each day, we are working to:

 - Utilize state-of-the-art diabetes management technologies;

-- Utilize a variety of novel research programs in adults with Type 2 diabetes and its complications;
+- Utilize a variety of novel research programs in adults with type 2 diabetes and related complications;

-- Provide education to health professionals about diabetes wellness and prevention;
+- Provide education to health professionals and patients about diabetes wellness and prevention;

 - Support public policy and advocacy initiatives to ensure that people with diabetes live to their full potential and reduce healthcare costs.